 By Izumi Tsubaki.
-Released in Japan by Hakusensha, serialization ongoing in the magazine Hana to Yume.
-Released in North America by Viz.
+Released in Japan by Hakusensha, serialized in the magazine Hana to Yume.
+Released in North America by Viz Media.
 Translated by JN Productions.

 Though it’s not an explicit canon pairing, be warned I do talk about the IMPLICIT canon pairing in this review, so ‘ware spoilers.

 The final volume of Oresama Teacher, a series that ran for thirteen years, and one of my own favorites, even though it will likely always be overshadowed by the still-running gag comedy Monthly Girls’ Nozaki-kun.
 It’s a shonen manga that ran in a shoujo magazine, and certainly had shoujo art, but one look at the plot and characters told you this was essentially a “gang” manga at heart, and featured a lot of “new bad guy arrives -> slowly win them over through being nice and/or beating the crap out of them -> now they’re friends! -> new bad guy arrives” in a circle with Mafuyu as its pivot.
 We’ve had so many ridiculous situations, so many awesome fights, so many cool teenage girls and dorky teenage guys.
 The journey to get here was wonderful.
 So, should I still be disappointed if the ending is not one I personally wanted?
 I mean… if you exist in fandom, yes, it ruins everything.
 Fortunately, Oresama Teacher only has 29 fanfics on AO3.